MicrosoftDocs/learn/learn-pr/azure/manage-end-end-deployment-scenarios-using-bicep-azure-pipelines/includes/5-exercise-deploy-web-application.md

 1. Open the *deploy.yml* file in the *deploy/pipeline-templates* folder.

-1. In the definition of the *Deploy* stage's deployment job, configure the job to use the Windows hosted agent pool:
+1. In the definition of the *Deploy* stage's deployment job (near line 59) configure the job to use the Windows hosted agent pool:

    :::code language="yaml" source="code/5-deploy.yml" range="55-64" highlight="6-7" :::